Ishmam156/LinkedIn-Post-Extractor-Extension/README.md

 ## FAQ

-- **Does it work for any profile?**
-  - Yes, as long as you are on the "All Activity" page of the profile.
 - **Is my data shared?**
   - No, all data stays on your computer.
 Nothing is sent to any server.
 - **Can I edit the exported files?**